alberto115/repeatable_field_group/README.md

 - Text area
 - Select (List)
 - Autocomplete (No tag style!)
+- Media library

 ## Not planning to support

 The following fields does not work as a single field with unlimited values or does not fit the grouped layout of the category.
-Selecting this fieldson the display would incur on unexpected behaviours.
+Selecting this fields on the display would incur on unexpected behaviours.

 - Autocomplete (tag style)
 - Radio buttons